marco262/my_wiki/data/onednd/class/druid.md

 ### Level 1: Druidic

 You know Druidic, the secret language of Druids.
-While learning this ancient tongue, you also unlocked the magic of speaking to animals; you always have the _[Speak with Animals](/onednd/spell/Speak with Animals)_ spell prepared.
+While learning this ancient tongue, you also unlocked the magic of speaking to animals; you always have the _[[[spell:Speak with Animals]]]_ spell prepared.

 You can use Druidic to leave hidden messages.
 You and others who know Druidic automatically spot such a message.
 Others spot the message's presence with a successful DC 15 Intelligence (Investigation) check but can't decipher it without magic.